raccoongang/openprocurement.auctions.lease.rg/docs/source/standard/auction.rst

 :minNumberOfQualifiedBids:
    integer, optional

    The field that indicates the minimal number of qualified bids.
-The possible values for the field are 1 or 2.
+   Possible values for the field are 1 or 2.

    In case of the field has been remained blank, the workflow will be similar to the auction with 2 bids.

    You can also fill in the field, assigning the value "1".
    This will show that the only one bidder is needed for the procedure to be successful.
    Therewith the auction is omitted and that bid turns to a qualified award.

 :minimalStep:
    :ref:`value`, required, editable during enquiryPeriod

    The minimal step of auction.
 Validation rules:

-   * `amount` should be greater than `Auction.value.amount`
+   * ``amount`` should be greater than ``Auction.value.amount``
-   * `currency` should either be absent or match `Auction.value.currency`
+   * ``currency`` should either be absent or match ``Auction.value.currency``
-   * `valueAddedTaxIncluded` should either be absent or match `Auction.value.valueAddedTaxIncluded`
+   * ``valueAddedTaxIncluded`` should either be absent or match ``Auction.value.valueAddedTaxIncluded``

 :awards:
     List of :ref:`award` objects